canonical/ubuntu-pro-for-wsl/docs/dev/reference/09-qa-process-reference.md

 -   Go module files are up to date.
 -   Generated files are up to date.
 -   Any binary in the project builds.
--   The debian package builds.
+-   The Debian package builds.
 -   Vulnerabilities.
-It is actually a run of `govulncheck`.
+It is a run of `govulncheck`.

 All the layers are tested from APIs to mocks to the service itself